Every portrait photographer needs to know both basic and more advanced female poses.

 Experiment with different types of lighting and optical effects and feel free to create surreal portraits that are more eye-catching than regular ones.

-Finally, don’t forget that learning many model poses will also enrich your photography portfolio.
+Finally, keep in mind that learning many model poses will also enrich your photography portfolio and make it look great.

 - 6 Tips To Capturing Better Eyes in Portrait Photography